taipa-2180/shorten_url/README.md

-About risks/scale up and solotions
+About risks/scale up and solutions

 I. You need to think through potential attack vectors on the application